 While many teams deploy Cleanshelf and achieve cost savings and grow visibility, the dedication of a single member of the IT asset management team to SaaS oversight may drive additional improvements.
 For some, the SaaS specialist role has already fast-tracked process development, helping processes keep pace with SaaS growth.

 One of the keys to the role’s success is how it enables the success of other departmental functions.
 Within our client base, here are some of the ways we’re seeing the position develop:

 The CFO’s cost saver

-At enterprise scale, CFOs may approve a major licensing agreement or renewal contract.
+At the enterprise scale, CFOs may approve a major licensing agreement or renewal contract.
 They expect levels of utilization to warrant the spend.
 The SaaS specialist can deliver this insight quickly and accurately.

 Moreover, partnering up with Cleanshelf’s customer success team can help them derive insights and market intelligence to ensure they’re getting the best available subscription rates in the industry.
 This specialist can also help finance make sure costs are allocated accurately to ease annual budgeting.

 Department leads want their teams operating at max productivity.
 This means that employees stay engaged with mission critical software.
 However, CIOs have little way of assessing this.

 Since the SaaS specialist has consistent visibility into usage, they can offer IT leadership a clear picture of tool use.
 Underutilized tools or licenses surface.
 As do issues with inconsistent use.